top of page

 Your Project:

-This grant offers different levels of financial support for projects in four categories: Capital Projects, Consultanting Services and Training, Project Planning, and Programming & Interpretation.
+There are different levels of financial support available for projects in four categories: Capital Projects, Consultant Services and Training, Project Planning, and Programming & Interpretation.
 You can only apply in one category and your request amount must fall in the listed range for that category.

 • Capital Projects ($50,000 - $100,000): Grants for the physical preservation, restoration, and rehabilitation of significant Latinx historic and cultural sites.
 Revenue generating properties are also eligible.